jmmv-forestry/website/_posts/2015-05-26-six-years-at-google.md

 are many more.
 It is expected for you to drive your own work and, to some extent, to "define yourself".

 > What's more interesting, though, is that as an SRE you have to care about "the big picture" instead of just a single component or module of the product you support.
-This gives you more opportunities to streamline the system and easier chances to interact with other teams&mdash;if that's the kind of thing you like doing.
+This gives you more opportunities to streamline the system and easier chances to interact with other teams---if that's the kind of thing you like doing.

 Oftentimes I have thoughts of transferring to a pure development job to have the time to "just code", but then I change my mind when I think I would be losing the variety of tasks described above; it's hard to get bored!

 # Projects

 It is hard to tell you much about any of the specific projects I have worked on.
-As you may expect, this is because of confidentiality reasons but not because the projects themselves have been super-secret and cannot be explained, but because explaining the projects requires a ton of context&mdash;and that context is what is confidential.
+As you may expect, this is because of confidentiality reasons but not because the projects themselves have been super-secret and cannot be explained, but because explaining the projects requires a ton of context---and that context is what is confidential.
 That said, let me try to describe something interesting in this area.

 Myself, being a software engineer _first_, a systems engineer _second_, and a systems administrator _third_, I have focused on the design and implementation of software solutions to various issues we had in the management of our storage stack.
 Most of the times, these "software solutions" have been automation systems to manage the software we deploy with the goal to reduce manual operational overhead and to permit the deployment of "higher-level" components.